Saturday, June 20, 2015

 View clips from the film at this link.

 What: “Enough to Live On: The Arts of the WPA” introduced by filmmaker Michael Maglaras.
-A reception will follow the screening.
+A Q&A session will follow the screening.

 When: Wednesday, June 17